-The top cord blood banks identified below were chosen based on the impact they are having on the global cord blood banking industry.
-It is critical to be educated about these 10 companies, because they set important standards and practices that affect all market participants.
+The top cord blood banks identified below were chosen based on the impact they are making on the global cord blood industry.
+It is critical to be educated about these 10 companies because they set important standards and practices that affect all market participants.

 1. Cord Blood Registry

 Located in San Bruno, California, USA, Cord Blood Registry (CBR) was founded in 1992 by Wendy Grant and Tom Moore.
-With a 20+ year history, it is one of the oldest and most trusted cord blood banks worldwide.
+With more than 20 years of history, it is one of the oldest and most trusted cord blood banks worldwide.
 In addition to being the only company in the region with its own storage facility, it has also had a long-standing history of AABB accreditation.

 Finally, Cord Blood Registry was acquired by pharmaceutical giant AMAG Pharmaceuticals for $700 million in June of 2015, making it a well-capitalized company.